Daniel J. Frey

 With the realization that we grow the weeds of hate, don't you think we can do something about that?

-This virus has shown a bright light into the cracks of our society.
+This virus has shed a bright light on the cracks in our society.

 The poor are dying in higher numbers.